Frequently Asked Questions about Passive Solar Design

 If the building’s location is below the equator, within the southern hemisphere, the general direction to receive sun throughout the day would be to face the solar panels or windows of the structure to the north.

 The equator is the imaginary line located in the horizontal center of Earth.
 The area above the equator is designated as the northern hemisphere and is shaded in yellow, while the area below the equator is designated as the southern hemisphere and does not have any shading in the diagram above.
-As one travels further from the equator, typically there is more of a need to heat in the winter.
+As one travels further from the equator, typically there is a greater need to heat in the winter.
 The climate around the equator is typically temperate, although altitude and local weather conditions also affect the climate.
-It’s always smart to take into consideration local climate conditions.
+It’s always smart to take into consideration local climate conditions like prevailing wind patterns.

 Here is an article about a passive/active solar house built in New Zealand for the 2011 Solar Decathlon.
-They simply flipped the house from facing the north to facing the south.
+While in New Zealand, they build the house orientated to the north.
+When they traveled to the U.S. to compete in the Solar Decathlon, they simply flipped the house from facing the north to facing the south.
+They did really well, getting first place in the Energy Balance and Engineering contests, going on to place 3rd overall.

 Can I make my own windows?